VDA5050/VDA5050/VDA5050_EN_V1.md

 If the AGV receives a cancelOrder action but the AGV currently has no order, or the previous order was cancelled, the cancelOrder action must report as failed.

 The AGV must report a “noOrderToCancel” error with the errorLevel set to warning.
-The instantAction’s actionId must be passed as an errorReference.
+The actionId of the instantAction must be passed as an errorReference.

 ### <a name="Or"></a> 6.6.4 Order rejection

-There are several scenarios when an order must be rejected.
+There are several scenarios, when an order must be rejected.
-These are also explained in Figure 8.
+These are explained in Figure 8.